Anginetti are Italian Lemon Drop Cookies are classic Italian cookies that are light and cake-like.

-This anginetti cookie recipe is from my friend, Deanna, and it’s the easiest and most delicious lemon cookie recipe ever.
-Like all things Italian, it’s simple but scrumptious.
-Each light and tender cookie is topped with a light and citrusy lemon frosting.
-Perfection in every bite.
+Anginetti cookies are incredibly delicious.
+This easy Italian cookie recipe is from my friend, Deanna, and it’s the most delightful lemon cookie recipe I’ve ever tried.
+Like all things Italian, it’s simple but flavourful.
+Each cookie is topped with a refreshingly citrusy lemon frosting – perfect in every bite!

-It was like a scene from the movie, My Big, Fat Greek Wedding, with delicious food, loud conversations, and everyone in each other’s business.
+It was like a scene from the movie My Big, Fat Greek Wedding: delicious food, loud conversations, and everyone in each other’s business.
 I loved it.
-Deanna and her cousins were all really close, as she is with her mom, as well, and I loved seeing that.
+Deanna and her cousins were close, as she is with her mom too, and I enjoyed seeing that familial bond.

-When I asked Deanna for her favorite Italian cookie recipe she gave me this recipe for Anginetti cookies.
-Ever since then I have loved making these delightful Italian Lemon Drop Cookies for little tea parties, baby showers, brunch occasions, and holiday gifts.
+Deanna gave me this Anginetti cookie recipe when I asked for her favorite Italian cookie recipe, and I have loved making these delightful Italian Lemon Drop Cookies ever since.
+They are perfect for little tea parties, baby showers, brunch occasions, and holiday gifts.

 Ingredients